 - Some medications taken for high blood pressure, heart disease, and depression

-- Some seizure medications
+- Some medications used to control seizures

 - Drinking alcohol

-Gingivitis is often painless with symptoms developing when it becomes worse.
+Gingivitis is often painless, with symptoms developing when it becomes worse.

 Symptoms may include: